Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Short Questions With Answers - Election And Representation

 Q16: What is the election?
 What are the requisites of an election?

-Q17: Distinguish between FPTP and PR system.
+Q17: Distinguish between the FPTP and PR systems.

 Q18: Discuss the composition of the Election Commission of India.

-Ans: The Election Commissioner has a wide range of functions which are as under.
+Ans: The Election Commissioner has a wide range of functions, which are as under.

 Q20: Discuss the position of the Election Commission of India.